 Sean Small is a U.S. Marine Corps veteran and an associate in Nixon Peabody’s Mergers & Acquisitions and Corporate Transactions practice group.
 Prior to joining Nixon Peabody, Sean volunteered with VLS as a Northeastern School of Law Co-op student.
 Sean received his J.D. from Northeastern University School of Law and his B.A. from Skidmore College.
 Sean resides in Boston with his wife, Jennel, and their newborn daughter, Stella.

 Mary von Kuhn joined the Event Committee in 2015.
 She began her career in financial services and transitioned to retail, working primarily for e-commerce start ups.
-Mary has a B.A. in Economics from Princeton University and lives in Boston with her husband, Andrew von Kuhn, who is a Marine Corps veteran, and their newborn son.
+Mary has a B.A. in Economics from Princeton University and lives in New York City with her husband, Andrew von Kuhn, who is a Marine Corps veteran, and their young son.

 Katherine “Kit” Williams, Governance Committee Member